Enlarging and Reducing Sculptures for Bronze Statues

 less suitable for fine details

-always requires extra finishing
+always requires additional finishing

-Ideal for: medium-sized sculptures that require more detail.
+Ideal for: medium-sized sculptures requiring more detail.

 Advantages: